openhab/openhab-addons/bundles/org.openhab.binding.automower/README.md

 ## Discovery

-Once the bridge is created and configured, OpenHab will automatically discover all Automowers registered on your account.
+Once the bridge is created and configured, openHAB will automatically discover all Automowers registered on your account.

 ## Thing Configuration